Student and Staff Research Conference

 a picture of magnifying glass on a navy background with words Student and Staff Research Conference

-1. Lightning talk - brief three minute presentation on your research topic (a physical poster on your research to be displayed with the presenter being available for discussion at an allocated time).
+1. Lightning talk - brief three-minute presentation on your research topic.
+Lightning talks include a physical poster on your research being displayed during the conference, with you being available for discussion at an allocated time.
 Lightning talks are aimed at PGR students in their first or second year.

-2. Presentation of student paper or staff paper, or a joint student-staff paper (20-minute slot: 15 minute paper + 5 minutes discussion).
+2. Presentation of student paper or staff paper, or a joint student-staff paper (20-minute slot: 15-minute paper and 5 minutes discussion).
 This category is aimed at PGR students at an advanced stage of their research and at staff.
+In keeping with the conference topic, we are particularly interested in receiving proposals on new joint student-staff research projects that go beyond the student's thesis.
+We also welcome proposals from alumni.

-The call for abstracts has now closed and we will be in touch with speakers at the end of May.
-The submissions will be reviewed by the PGR Forum in a supportive manner, using originality, significance and rigour as criteria.
+The deadline for submissions is 8 April, with notification of the outcome by 31 May at the latest.
+The submissions will be reviewed in a supportive manner, using originality, significance and rigour as criteria.
+To submit your abstract, please complete this Microsoft Form

 London Met's first University-wide research conference took place on 14-15 July 2020.